IyannaB623/Python-Projects/README.md

 :white_small_square: This program determines if you password is strong or not.

-:white_small_square: The function will take in your password as input and check for lowercase letter, uppercase letters, numbers, special characters, and length.
+:white_small_square: The function will take in your password as input and check for lowercase letters, uppercase letters, numbers, special characters, and length.

 :white_small_square: If all parameters are met you will receive a score of 5/5 making for a Strong password.